USDA-ARS-GBRU/PanPipes/README.md

 ### Skim-Based Genotyping and Imputation

 The [demos/skim_seq](https://github.com/USDA-ARS-GBRU/PanPipes/tree/main/demos/skim_seq) directory contains 3 graph references, 2 chromosomes each.
 2 parent and 4 RIL sample paired reads are also included.
-End-to-end rocessing (MSA and graph construction, graph indexing, read alignment, genotyping and imputation) took ~5 minutes to complete on an Intel Xeon Gold 2.4GHz cpu using 4 threads and 2GB memory.
+End-to-end processing (MSA and graph construction, graph indexing, read alignment, genotyping and imputation) took ~5 minutes to complete on an Intel Xeon Gold 2.4GHz cpu using 4 threads and 2GB memory.
 The relatively low computational resource requirements should allow the demo to run on a modern laptop.

 ### more demos coming soon